oroinc/documentation/backend/entities/dictionaries.rst

 Dictionaries
 ============

-Dictionary entities are responsible for storing a predefined set of values of a certain type and their translations.
-They values within a dictionary can have a priority or some other data.
+Dictionary entities are responsible for storing a predefined set of values of a particular type and their translations.
+The values within a dictionary can have a priority or some other data.

 Automatic Creation of REST API for Dictionaries
 -----------------------------------------------

-REST API resources for viewing dictionary values are created automatically and they are accessible by the following URL: ``/api/{dictionary_plural_alias}``.
+REST API resources for viewing dictionary values are created automatically and are accessible by the following URL: ``/api/{dictionary_plural_alias}``.
 For example ``/api/casestatuses``.

-Please refer to :ref:`entity aliases <entity-aliases>` topic to get a better understanding how the aliases are generated.
+Please refer to :ref:`entity aliases <entity-aliases>` topic to better understand how the aliases are generated.

 **Dictionary types supported out-of-the-box**